 I was reading an interesting article in the Financial Times this morning (registration required) about the fact that Facebook is apparently developing a corporate version called “Facebook at work”.

-It got me thinking, as I spend most of my professional time now convincing corporates that that they should be using an enterprise social network to collaborate, would I use (and trust) Facebook for my enterprise collaboration?
+It got me thinking, as I spend most of my professional time now convincing corporates that they should be using an enterprise social network to collaborate, would I use (and trust) Facebook for my enterprise collaboration?

-All of these existing solutions offer a variety of features, from full file-sharing, document management and collaboration, through to communities, and real-time chat.
+All of these existing solutions offer a variety of features, from full file-sharing, document management and collaboration, to communities, and real-time chat.

 Many of these solutions can be hosted in the cloud, and some can also be hosted securely “on premise”, providing CIOs peace of mind that sensitive corporate data is secure on the company’s own network.

 Now I’ve got my corporate social network, what next?

 The issue I find my clients struggle with, regardless of the platform is how do you drive adoption?
 It is all very well to have rolled out a brand new corporate social network, but you need users to actually want to use it – and this requires a cultural change.

 Cultural change is hard, so how do you encourage people to change their behaviour and share what they are doing?